CDU-HIT238/slides/week7/index.md

 ### Some lessons

-- If your app is very complex you need a native app
+- If your app is very complex, you need a native app
 - If you have a huge development budget, a native app is better
 - If not, Hybrid Apps are a good solution